-Also, whilst I’m on the topic of the end of the story, in both of these Grimm stories (and indeed in other, older variations I’ve come across) neither girl is awoken by a kiss.
-Sleeping Beauty wakes up naturally because the hundred years is up, and Snow White wakes up through the pure chance that her coffin is jolted and this dislodges the poisoned apple.
-So, nice touch Disney.
-Way to undermine the meanings of the original stories, and make the protagonists appear weak by throwing in a man to save them.
+Also, whilst I’m on the topic of endings, in both of these Grimm stories (and indeed in other, older variations I’ve come across) neither girl is awoken by a kiss.
+Sleeping Beauty wakes up naturally because the hundred years is up, and Snow White wakes up when her coffin is accidentally jolted and this dislodges the poisoned apple.
+Yet in both Disney versions, it’s true love’s kiss which awakens them.
 In fact, in the Disney film Snow White and the Seven Dwarfs (1937), near the beginning Snow White sings about wishing for a lover.
-It just so happens that a prince is passing by during this song and of course, immediately falls for her.
-Insta-love, anyone?
-And the evil stepmother is watching and shuts her curtains in irritation.
-I think this sets the scene nicely – Snow White as a pretty, naive girl and the stepmother jealous of her beauty allowing her to attract a suitor.
-Only, take out the suitor and the same plot still stands.
+It just so happens that a prince is passing by during this song and, of course, he immediately falls for her.
+The evil stepmother is watching and shuts her curtains in irritation.
+I think this sets the scene nicely; Snow White as a pretty, naive girl and the stepmother is jealous of her beauty and youth.

 There is also another song later in the film which she sings to the dwarfs called ‘Someday My Prince Will Come.’
 Doesn’t take much imagination to work out what that’s about.
-Whereas the Grimms Snow White didn’t have anything to do with the prince until the end, the Disney one explicitly asks for him from the very beginning.
-This removes the emphasis of the mother-daughter conflict to romance – a massive change from the older versions of the story.
+Whereas the Grimms Snow White doesn’t have anything to do with the prince until the end, the Disney one explicitly asks for him from the very beginning.
+This move the emphasis from the mother-daughter conflict to romance, which is a big change from the older versions of the story.

 At the end of the story, Snow White becomes like her biological mother: trapped behind glass, dreaming of a different life.
 Glass is transparent, so you can see through it and watch the world.
 But mirrors aren’t, so you can only see yourself.
 The glass in ‘Snow White’ becomes a symbol of their approach to life, and shows that if all you see is reflections then it will lead to ruin.

-Studying ‘Snow White’ has been fascinating, and I’ve found much more information than what I’ve shared in this post so I will definitely be returning to it in the future.
+Studying ‘Little Snow-White’ has been fascinating, and I’ve found much more information than what I’ve shared in this post so I will definitely be returning to it in the future.
 It’s amazing to see how stories which have similar elements can be so different, and to note how themes can alter depending on the symbolism used.